We're about to learn how to write a resume, but think about this, first:

 If you see duties you've performed, include them in your resume job description bullet points.

-Got a conspicuous timeframe in your vocational history where you didn’t have work?
-Don’t worry!
-Check out our guide on how to explain gaps in employment.
+Experienced a spell of unemployment?
+Don't worry!
+Check out our guide on how to explain gaps in your resume.

 Also, don't use the same, tired words ("responsible for…") in your resume job experience area.
 Instead, choose power words and action verbs which will keep them interested.